"Oats were great...until feedbag taken away. Felt horses no longer welcome. And made to wear a blanket on 90 degree days? Neigh, I say!"

 -- Todd C., Mt.Shasta, CA

-Note: if on desktop and lines are weirdly stretched out, you've accessed mobile-device version.
-For desktop format, click here to reach home page, then click Rants & Raves in side menu
+Note: if on desktop and lines are weirdly spaced out, you've accessed mobile-device version.
+For desktop format, click here to reach home page, then click Rants & Raves on side menu

 by Stu Ward

-Two Intros - first, pre-new-owner times; second, post-new-owner meltdown
+Two Intros - first, pre-new-owner times; second, post-new-owner & pandemic meltdown

 Part I - rustic nature - former friendly staff - soak limits - water quality - nominal countercultural flavor - laid-back or not?